tdilauro/Simplified-wiki/ClassificationAndRecommendation.md

 #### YOUNG ADULT

+## Practical application of Classification for user brows-ability

+There is evidence that humans naturally struggle to make rational decisions when presented to many options.
+As the above classification schema illustrates, navigating the breadth of content classifications could be confusing or result in poor selection or discomfort.

+A further simplification for initial browse-ability would be too futher aggregate classifications above into the CATALOG in the Following way:
+### STAFF PICKS
+This consist of NYPL staff recommendations

+### FICTION

+* Mystery/Crime/Thriller - sub-genre and appeal classifications could be further swim lanes
+* Science Fiction and Fantasy -sub-genre and appeal classifications could be further swim lanes
+* Romance -sub-genre and appeal classifications could be further swim lanes
+* Literary Fiction -sub-genre and appeal classifications could be further swim lanes

+### NON-FICTION
+subjects could be further swim lanes

+### CHILDREN

+### YOUNG ADULT (FICTION)
+* Mystery/Crime/Thriller - sub-genre and appeal classifications could be further swim lanes
+* Science Fiction and Fantasy -sub-genre and appeal classifications could be further swim lanes
+* Romance -sub-genre and appeal classifications could be further swim lanes

 ## Recommendation sources

 We only acquire a paid ebook if a librarian thinks it's worth stocking.
 This sets a minimum level of quality on our paid selection.
 This means automated techniques for detecting _quality_ aren't as useful.
 (They may still be useful on our public domain material.)